SMwika/scheduler/README.md

 Parent-Teacher Conference Scheduler
 ===================================

 Scheduling solution for SharePoint Parent-Teacher Conferences.
-Consists of two sets of requirements.
+This application consists of two sets of requirements.
 Those for parents and those for teachers.

 Parent Requirements
 -------------------